 Switzerland is a year round destination and you may be intrigued to find that the winter season is not just for skiers!

-You can stay in an alpine resort and enjoy all the typical ski holiday benefits - the cosy bars, leisurely lunches on the mountainside and of course the incomparable views - without going near a pair of skis!
+You can enjoy a week in an alpine village and enjoy all the typical ski holiday benefits - the cosy bars, leisurely lunches on the mountainside and of course the incomparable views - without going near a pair of skis!
 There's also plenty of other activities to try, from sledging to walking to simply unwinding in a spa.

-You could also holiday down by the lakes and find a whole wealth of activities and excursions close at hand, or book a two centre holiday with a connecting scenic rail journey.
+You could also holiday down by the lakes and find a whole wealth of activities and excursions close at hand, or book a two centre holiday for the best of both worlds, with a connecting scenic rail journey.

-From this page you can link to winter prices and offers in these alpine resorts:
+From this page you can link to our winter guide prices and offers in these alpine resorts:

 Wengen, Grindelwald, Mürren, Gstaad, Kandersteg, Adelboden